Events & Resources

 CPG

-On today's episode, in our "Retail Me This, Retail Me That" segment, we discuss Amazon's ambitions in the grocery space, how it's leveraging Amazon Fresh and Whole Foods, and whether the ecommerce company could become the biggest seller of digital groceries.
-Then for "Pop-Up Rankings," we rank the top four tech innovations giving Amazon an advantage in grocery.
-Join our analyst Sara Lebow as she hosts analysts Blake Droesch and Andrew Lipsman.
+On today's podcast episode, in our "Retail Me This, Retail Me That" segment, we discuss why the restaurant industry is facing another year of uncertainty and how restaurants are boosting loyalty.
+Then, for "Pop-Up Rankings," we rank the top restaurant loyalty programs.
+Join our analyst Sara Lebow as she hosts analyst Blake Droesch and senior director of media content Becky Schilling.